ivansherbs/insights.ivansherbs.com/content/en/yeast-infection-home-remedies.md

+---
+layout: article.html
-# Yeast Infection Home Remedies: What You Need to Know
+title: Yeast Infection Home Remedies: What You Need to Know
+---
 This article will explain many ways to remedy a vaginal yeast infection at home.

 You’ll also learn exactly what a yeast infection is, how to prevent it, even what it looks like (with pictures!).
 If you or a friend need relief from yeast infections, this article is your guide.